 Note: The installer should set up everything you need for the above command to work.
 If however, you get a message that Python cannot be found, you may have forgotten to add it to your system path.
 You can do this by running the installer again, selecting "Modify", and checking the box labeled "Add Python to environment variables" on the second page.

-If the problem still persists, set your python path in windows manually
+If the problem still persists, set your Python path in Windows manually

 Fixing Windows Python Path Not Found